Houdini 20.5 Nodes Dynamics nodes

 The viscosity of the fluid.
 Low values for viscosity help keep the simulation stable, while higher values can simulate liquids like honey.
 A per-particle viscosity attribute can be used to multiply this value for variable viscosity.
 Fluid particles will different phase values will be solved independently for viscosity, allowing multi-phase fluid behavior.

 The viscosity of the fluid in contact with an SDF collision.
-This value is currently only used when Enable Minimal Solver is enabled and the solver has a ground plane or SDF collision object.
+This value is only used when the solver has a ground plane or a collision object created with the VDB Collider SOP.

 Viscosity Solver